JM Family Enterprises: Best Company to work for

 In 2016, JMFE was ranked 13th on Fortune magazine's article, "30 Best Workplaces to Retire From".

 JM Family marked their 50th year in business by announcing a $150 million makeover for their corporate headquarters."

 The year 2022 was the 24th year that JM Family Enterprises was included in Fortunes "100 Best Companies to Work For" list.

 Operations

 JMFE began with a distributorship for imported Japanese vehicles and grew rapidly.
 The first year, cars were being sold to 42 dealerships by eleven associates in Pompano Beach, Florida.
-As opportunities presented themselves, Moran created other automotive businesses under the JM Family Enterprises "umbrella".

 New Headquarters

-The Corporate headquarters complex consisted of 15 buildings along Jim Moran Boulevard.
+The corporate headquarters complex consisted of 15 buildings along Jim Moran Boulevard.
 In April 2018 JMFE announced a $150 million renovation and expansion.
 A new 900-car parking garage was key to the transformation into a pedestrian-centered campus with green space.
-Only three buildings of the original buildings were not demolished and seven were demolished.
+Three buildings of the original buildings were not demolished and seven were demolished.
 New buildings included three new office buildings and a two-floor dining facility; a conference and training center (55000 sqft); and a sports complex (20000 sqft).